Greensburg, Pennsylvania: Arts and culture

+The World Conference Center for The Church of Jesus Christ is located west of Greensburg on PA Route 136.
+It is the third-largest branch of the Latter Day Saint movement.
+The national headquarters of the Kappa Delta Rho fraternity is in Greensburg.
+The Saint Emma Monastery (founded 1931) is a Catholic retreat house and monastery for the Sisters of Saint Benedict located in Greensburg.

 Government and politics

 Greensburg is an incorporated city governed by Democratic mayor Robert L. Bell and a four-member City Council.
 The mayor and the City Council members serve four-year terms.
 The seat of government is the Greensburg City Hall.

 The small size of Greensburg has not deterred it from being a player on the political scene.
 Greensburg has hosted its share of prominent politicians over the years, including a July 1994 visit from then-President Bill Clinton, former Democratic candidate John Kerry and his running mate John Edwards in July 2004 and Democratic candidates Hillary Clinton and Barack Obama in March 2008 and Joe Biden in September 2020.
 According to local historians, it was also the site of the 1854 National Republican Party convention – the first convention of the Grand Old Republican Party, despite Pittsburgh's claims.

 Military

 Greensburg is home to the 14th Quartermaster Detachment, a United States Army Reserve unit.
 During the Gulf War, the unit took the heaviest casualties of any Coalition unit during the war when an Iraqi missile hit a US Army barracks in Dhahran, Saudi Arabia, on February 25, 1991.
 The 69-member unit suffered a casualty rate of 81%, including 13 killed.
 Greensburg's community was heavily affected by these losses.
 A memorial to the 14th's personnel was constructed at the city's US Army Reserve Center.
 There is also a National Guard Armory just outside the main City.